Cuius est solum, eius est usque ad coelum et ad inferos

-Cuius est solum, eius est usque ad coelum et ad inferos (Latin for "whoever's is the soil, it is theirs all the way to Heaven and all the way to Hell") is a principle of property law, stating that property holders have rights not only to the plot of land itself, but also the air above and (in the broader formulation) the ground below.
+Cuius est solum, eius est usque ad coelum et ad inferos (Latin for "whoever's is the soil, it is theirs all the way to the sky and to the depths") is a principle of property law, stating that property holders have rights not only to the plot of land itself, but also the air above and (in the broader formulation) the ground below.
 The principle is often referred to in its abbreviated form as the ad coelum doctrine.

 In modern law, this principle is still accepted in limited form; the rights are divided into air rights above and subsurface rights below.
 Property title includes to the space immediately above and below the ground – preventing overhanging parts of neighboring buildings – but do not have rights to control flights far above the ground or in space.
 In dense urban areas, air rights may be transferable (see transferable development rights) to allow construction of new buildings over existing buildings.